orcca-uwo/MultivariatePowerSeries/doc/Truncate.md

 ##- We define a univariate polynomial over power series involving _a_.
 ##> f := UnivariatePolynomialOverPowerSeries([GeometricSeries(x), GeometricSeries(y), a], z);
 ##- The constant and linear coefficients of _z_ are known to a different precision than the
 ##  quadratic coefficient.
-By default, the 'Truncate' command will return all known coefficients
+By default, the 'Truncate' command returns all known coefficients
 ##  regardless of degree.
 ##> Truncate(f);
 ##<(verification="member") {1 + z + (1 + x+y + x^2+2*x*y+y^2 + x^3+3*x^2*y+3*x*y^2+y^3)*z^2,